Harold Acton: General strike and after

 In 1926 Acton acted as a special constable during the general strike, apolitical as he was, and took his degree.
-In October he took an apartment in Paris, at 29 Quai de Bourbon, and had his portrait painted by Pavel Tchelitcheff.
+In October he took an apartment in Paris, at 29 Quai de Bourbon, and had his portrait painted by Pavel Tchelitchew.
 Moving between Paris and London in the next few years, Acton sought to find his voice as a writer.
 In 1927 he began work on a novel, and a third book of poems, Five Saints and an Appendix, came out early the following year.
 This was followed by a prose fable, Cornelian, in March.
 In July Acton acted as best man at the wedding of Evelyn Waugh to the Honourable Evelyn Gardner.
 Waugh's Decline and Fall bore a dedication to Acton 'in Homage and Affection', but when Acton's own novel – disastrously entitled Humdrum – appeared in October 1928, it was slated in comparison with Decline and Fall by critics such as Cyril Connolly.

 In the later 1920s, Harold frequented the London salon of Lady Cunard, where at various times he encountered Ezra Pound, Joseph Duveen and the Irish novelist George Moore.
 On visits to Florence he cemented his friendship with Norman Douglas, who wrote an introduction to Acton's translation of a lubricious 18th-century memoir of Giangastone de' Medici, The Last of the Medici, privately printed in Florence in 1930 as part of the Lungarno Series.
 A fourth collection of poems, This Chaos, was published in Paris by Acton's friend Nancy Cunard, though the Giangastone translation pointed in a more promising direction.
 History was indeed to prove far more congenial to Acton than poetry.
 His The Last Medici (not to be confused with the earlier book of similar title) was published by Faber in 1932, the first of a series of distinguished contributions to Italian historical studies.